fksalviano/rent-motorcycle-api/README.md

 .Net 8 API using Clean Architecture, DDD and and Vertical Slice archutecture.

+Using Postgres database with Dapper ORM and Kafka message broker with MassTransit lib to produce and consume messages.

-Postgres database with Dapper, Docker and Docker Compose to build and run the application.
+Docker and Docker Compose to build and run the application.

 ### Clean Architecture